BSc Biochemistry Career Path

 There are several alternative degree programs that individuals interested in biochemistry may consider:

-• Bachelor of Science in Molecular Biology: A Bachelor of Science in Molecular Biology is an undergraduate degree program that focuses on the study of the structure and function of genes at the molecular level.
-This degree may be a good fit for individuals who are interested in biochemistry and want to focus on the molecular basis of inheritance and gene expression.
+• Bachelor of Science in Molecular Biology: This undergraduate degree program focuses on studying the structure and function of genes at the molecular level.
+It may be a good fit for individuals interested in biochemistry who want to focus on the molecular basis of inheritance and gene expression.

 Challenges